 Skip advert

 • Frustrating cabin controls

 If you're a business looking for a van that creates a positive impression wherever it goes, then the Volkswagen ID.
 Buzz Cargo could be it.
-It has retro-inspired looks that mean it stands out from rival vans, while its all-electric running gear offers the best driving range of any electric van currently for sale.
+It has retro-inspired looks that mean it stands out from rival vans, while its all-electric running gear offers an excellent driving range for an electric van, along with very fast charging.

 Advertisement - Article continues below

-There's just one body style at launch, a panel van, while a longer model will be introduced in 2023.
+There's just one body style at launch, a panel van.
+Although a longer model has been anticipated for several years, but hasn’t yet materialised.
 There are twin sliding side doors and either a tailgate or symmetrical twin doors at the rear, which open to reveal a 3.9 cubic-metre cargo area, although this is relatively small when compared with its rivals.

+Skip advert